 The Cook and Hold Option

 One of the complications in preparing smoked foods has always been that the timing is hard to work out.
 Many items prepared in a commercial BBQ smoker need to be cooked using the low and slow method popular in barbecue, which means low heat, high smoke, and a lot of time.
 That has sometimes meant a struggle holding it warm without burning it and trying to schedule the process so it begins during the work day, but ends right at meal time.

 To deal with that, most commercial smokers now come with a cook and hold function that automatically kicks on a warm holding cycle after the cooking is done.
 That allows you to keep your foods at temperatures that are both safe and pleasing for customers.
 And, since it's automatic, it means you save money on staff time not spent minding the smoker.

-Some recipes will call for wet smoking foods and most items cooked in smoker ovens will need to be kept in humid air if you're using the cook and hold function.
+Some recipes will call for wet smoking foods and most items cooked in commercial smoker ovens will need to be kept in humid air if you're using the cook and hold function.
 In cooking, humidity helps further impart the smoke flavor, with the moisture carrying that essence into the food as it absorbs.
 Afterward, it keeps your food from drying out, no matter how long you need to hold it.

 Cold Smoking Capability

 If you're planning to use your commercial meat smoker to imbue items that don't need to be cooked, like cheeses and sashimi, with smoky flavor, you'll want a unit that offers cold smoking.
-That means the cabinet is filled with smoke, but the elements don't produce heat.
+That means the commercial smoker is filled with smoke, but the elements don't produce heat.
 This type of smoking can be done with items that hang or are laid in some type of pan.